Skip to main content

 6. Repeat from step 3.

-This process can be run continuously, and we can tune the sleep interval to balance between the number of API requests performed and the latency of updates to our data warehouse.
+This process can be run continuously, and you can tune the sleep interval to balance between the number of API requests performed and the latency of updates to your data warehouse.

 note

-Depending on the sophistication of our existing BI tools, we might want to normalize the nested event/effect data at step 4.1.
+Depending on the sophistication of your existing BI tools, you can normalize the nested event/effect data in step 4.1.

 To learn more on the structure of events and how to interpret the event.effects array, see API effects.

-If we don't have a data warehouse or cannot automate data exports, let's read the next section to export data manually.
+If you don't have a data warehouse or cannot automate data exports, read the next section about exporting data manually.

 Manually exporting data

-If automating exports or for seldom exports, we can manually export customer sessions, triggered effects and loyalty point transactions.
+If you're automating exports, or for one-time exports, you can manually export customer sessions, triggered effects, and loyalty point transactions.

 Customer profiles cannot be manually exported.